JPhantom12/SimplePingLogger/README.md

 ## Why the hell would I wanna run it

 I don't know, it's lightweight and it is dockerized I guess.
+I also plan to make a simple data viewer, so you can easily view and analyze the results.
+The project aims to be lightweight and simple, so a web server or similar features are not currently planned.